 - recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations;

 - fully comply with its statutory obligations under the Children First Act 2015 and other relevant legislation relating to the protection and welfare of children;

 - fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters

-- adopt safe practices to minimise the possibilities of harm or accidents happening to children and protect workers from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect
+- adopt safe practices to minimise the possibility of harm or accidents happening to children and protect workers from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect;

 - fully respect confidentiality requirements in dealing with child protection matters.